 Leila is an undergraduate philosophy specialist with a minor in classics, at the University of Toronto.
 Her areas of interest are ethics and political philosophy, particularly the principles used that determine how societies are structured and governed.
 Before university, Leila volunteered with Canada World Youth, where she had the opportunity to live and work in two small communities in Canada and Borneo.
 Her time there taught her the importance of becoming involved and engaged with one’s community, which she hopes to carry on through her work with CivicSpark and as a citizen of Toronto.
 Outside of her studies, Leila is an occasional practitioner of Muay Thai, and enjoys spending time with her puppy, Sophie.

 Director of Communications

-Edwin White Chacon is a city-builder.
-With a fire in his belly for how to make the city a better place for marginalized communities, Edwin studied poverty reduction at the University of Toronto, and served as Director of Council Relations for the Toronto Youth Cabinet.
+Edwin White Chacon is a city builder.
+With a fire in his belly for how to make the city a better place for marginalized communities, Edwin studied poverty reduction at the University of Toronto and served as Director of Council Relations for the Toronto Youth Cabinet.
 During his third year Edwin and his friends realized there was no platform for youth to share their ideas on how to improve their communities.
 In partnership with CivicAction, they formed CivicSpark to give youth the opportunity to share innovative solutions to decision makers from the public, private, and not-for-profit sector.
-In his free time, he likes to visit new neighbourhoods and play boardgames with his family.
-Edwin currently works with the Ministry of Advance Education and Skills Development as a Program Policy Assistant and sits on the 2017-18 CivicSpark Advisory Board.
+In his free time, Edwin likes to visit new neighborhoods and play board games with his family.
+Edwin currently works with the Ministry of Advance Education and Skills Development as a Program Policy Assistant and sits on the 2018-19 CivicSpark Advisory Board.